 Truth is not a virtue in itself, but it is a necessary condition for all that is good.

-There are deliberate lies, when a person knows that what he is saying is untrue but says it because it is useful to him, and there are involuntary lies, when a person does not know how to say the truth even if he wants to.
+There are deliberate lies, when a person knows that what he is saying is untrue but says it because it is useful to him, and there are involuntary lies, when a person does not know how to say the truth, despite wanting to do it.

 Only delusion needs artificial support.
 Truth can stand alone.